BambooTracker/BambooTracker/README.md

 - .tfi (TFM Music Maker instrument file)
 - .vgi (VGM Music Maker instrument file)
 - .opni (WOPN instrument file)
-- .wopn (WOPN bank file)
 - .y12 (Gens KMod dump file)
 - .ins (MVSTracker instrument file)

 It also supports loading plain text of FM envelope.

-A instrument save as .bti file.
+A instrument saves as .bti file.

+### Bank
+The tracker can load instrument from the following files.

+- .btb (BambooTracker bank file)
+- .wopn (WOPN bank file)

+A bank saves as .btb file.

 ### Export
 The tracker can export a song to the following files.